bird-house/pyramid-phoenix/docs/source/installation/index.rst

 .. _starting:
 =================
-Starting ClimDaPs
+Starting Birdhouse
 =================

-The ClimDaPs services are monitored with supervisor.
-ClimDaPs uses the `nginx` webserver which is installed during buildout installation.
+The Birdhouse services are monitored with supervisor.
+Birdhouse uses the `nginx` webserver which is installed during buildout installation.

 First make sure that `nginx` is running (it is started automatically)::